Oliver Travel Trailers

 Trace State Park offers a quiet, natural retreat located just minutes from the excitement of Tupelo, one of Mississippi’s fastest growing cities.

-If you want to escape from the noise and chaos of city life, you should consider opting for the quiet yet tranquil experience of the Trace State Park.
-Quite a few tourists and tourism groups agree that this state park is a perfect choice for the naturalist traveler to consider.
+If you want to escape city life’s noise and chaos, consider opting for the quiet yet tranquil experience of the Trace State Park.
+Quite a few tourists and tourism groups agree that this state park is a perfect choice for the naturalist traveler.
 You can enjoy the seemingly endless miles of scenic trails for hiking or the captivating hardwood forests.

-As a bonus, you could even visit Tupelo if you are an Elvis Presley fan since that was the rock legend’s birthplace.
-Pets are not allowed, so keep that in mind before traveling with your canine/feline companions.
+As a bonus, you could even visit Tupelo if you are an Elvis Presley fan since that was the legend’s birthplace.
+Pets are not allowed, so keep that in mind before traveling with your canine or feline companions.

 Plan your adventure: Trace State Park